Gauge invariance and hyperforce correlation theory for equilibrium fluid mixtures: Introduction

 \section{Introduction}

 Soft matter consists naturally of several different microscopic components \cite{evans2019physicsToday, hansen2013}, with ions in electrolytes \cite{cats2021decay, minh2023faraday, minh2023noise, cox2020pnas, bui2024, bui2024neuralrpm, bui2025electromechanics, bui2025dielectrocapillarity} and differently-sized colloids in glass forming mixtures being prominent examples for the diverse range of systems that display a wide variety of physical effects.
 Targeting specific phenomena often requires bespoke treatment.
-In particular the glass formation phenomenon has been studied on the basis of a plethora of order parameters, including the use of machine learning \cite{cubuk2015mlGlass,hocky2013} and analyzing structural motifs~\cite{malins2013}.
+In particular the glass formation phenomenon has been studied on the basis of a plethora of order parameters, including measures of non-ergodicity \cite{kob1995} and point-to-set length scales \cite{hocky2013}, as well as via machine learning \cite{cubuk2015mlGlass} and analyzing structural motifs~\cite{malins2013}.
 A common observation in this realm is the similarity of the liquid and glass states when analyzed on the pair correlation level, as expressed succinctly by the authors of Ref.~\cite{turci2017prx} who note that ``structural changes appear to be minor when looking at two-point measures like the structure factor, [while] higher-order measures reveal a richer behavior''.
 A comparison of results for pair distribution functions of different microscopic glass forming models is presented in Ref.~\cite{hocky2013}.
 Going beyond the pair distribution function, and its species-labelled generalization to {\it partial} pair distribution functions that characterize mixtures, is often useful.

 Noether's theorem \cite{noether1918, byers1998} was applied in a variety of different settings in statistical physics \cite{baez2013markov, marvian2014quantum, sasa2016, sasa2019, revzen1970, baez2020bottom, bravetti2023}.
 The theorem provides the basis for the recent thermal invariance theory \cite{hermann2021noether, hermann2022topicalReview, hermann2022variance, hermann2022quantum, tschopp2022forceDFT, sammueller2023whatIsLiquid, hermann2023whatIsLiquid, robitschko2024any, mueller2024gauge, mueller2024whygauge, mueller2024dynamic, rotenberg2024spotted, miller2025physicsToday}.
 This approach is based on a rigorous invariance of equilibrium averages and of thermodynamic potentials against specific shifting and rotation operations, as described below in detail.
 Force and torque correlation functions emerge systematically within the framework and these are interrelated by exact statistical mechanical identities (``sum rules'').
 The sum rules take on the role that conservation laws play in conventional uses of the Noether theorem, where typically the invariances within a dynamical description are analysed.